 Walk on Churchdown Hill

-My walk was a lazy one, i had a few hours to kill before my next computer repairs callout in Churchdown village, I got a lift to St Bartholomew’s Church.
+My walk was a lazy one, I had a few hours to kill before my next computer repairs callout in Churchdown village, I got a lift to St Bartholomew’s Church.
 St Bartholomew’s Church is located on ancient Christian site near the peak.

 My walks main aim was to learn to use my new camera, I like to do photo walks and purchased a new bridge camera and tripod for the purpose of documenting my walks.

-1 After taking a few snaps of the church i headed east on a footpath down the hill into some woodland, not the direction I intended but looked good for potential photos.
+1 After taking a few snaps of the church I headed east on a footpath down the hill into some woodland, not the direction I intended but looked good for potential photos.

-2 After reaching a field i spotted a path heading back up hill, this eventually reached the road up to the church.
+2 After reaching a field I spotted a path heading back uphill, this eventually reached the road up to the church.
 I stopped in a horses field to take some panoramic photos overlooking the motorway, and a few of the horses.

-6 I then reached a clearing overlooking north Gloucester with views from robinswood hill to Churchdown village and may hill in the distance.
+6 I then reached a clearing overlooking north Gloucester with views from Robinswood hill to Churchdown village and may hill in the distance.

-7 After taking a few photos I chose the path through the next woods heading towards Churchdown, very steep and slippery, (Note to self, next time make sure its been dry for a few days)
+7 After taking a few photos I chose the path through the next woods heading towards Churchdown, very steep and slippery, (Note to self, next time make sure it been dry for a few days)

-8 At the end of the wooded path I reached a field and was overlooking churchdown and the Gloucester-Cheltenham Railway line.
-A well worn path was visible heading to the village, I followed where many had walked before and arrived at a small alley way on Pirton Lane right next to the 97 bus stop, i know where to start from next time, (Maybe start here, walk up the hill and down the other side ending in Hucclecote or Longlevens)
+8 At the end of the wooded path, I reached a field and was overlooking Churchdown and the Gloucester-Cheltenham Railway line.
+A well-worn path was visible heading to the village, I followed where many had walked before and arrived at a small alley way on Pirton Lane right next to the 97 bus stop, I know where to start from next time, (Maybe start here, walk up the hill and down the other side ending in Hucclecote or Longlevens)

 9 I headed up Pirton Lane towards Churchdown village passing St Andrews church then to the Bat & Ball pub for some liquid refreshment.